norcams/iaas/docs/team/operations/local-repo.rst

 ..
 Note::
-   It is an accepted fact by the designer of this system that the naming scheme for these directories are soewhat misleading!
-Please read the description before assuming anything realted to the role of the directory!
+   The implementor accepts the fact that the naming scheme for these directories are misleading!
+Please read the description before assuming anything related to the role of the directory!

 Stilistic diagram of the setup